-Stay calm, respectful, know about the allegations, gather information on the officer’s tracking device, and hire an attorney for severe cases.
+Stay calm, respectful, know about the allegations, gather information on the officer’s tracking device, and hire speeding solicitors for severe cases.

 Whether you are driving to work or traveling on vacation, nothing feels more like a buzzkill than a speeding ticket.